Berkhamsted: Governance

-Berkhamsted is within Harpenden and Berkhamsted, a constituency newly created by the 2023 review of Westminster constituencies.
-In the first election to be held in the constituency Victoria Collins won the seat for the Liberal Democrat party in the 2024 General Election.
+Berkhamsted lies within Harpenden and Berkhamsted, a constituency newly-created by the 2023 review of Westminster constituencies.
+In the first election to be held in the constituency in 2024, Victoria Collins won the seat for the Liberal Democrats.

-Berkhamsted town council, represents the local people to two higher tiers of local government, Dacorum Borough Council and Hertfordshire County Council.
-The modern district of Dacorum based in Hemel Hempstead was formed in 1974 under the Local Government Act 1972; the local government district's main population centres include Hemel Hempstead, Tring and the western part of Kings Langley.
-Berkhamsted accounts for just over 12 per cent of the district's population of 153,300 in 2017.
+Berkhamsted town council represents the area to two higher tiers of local government: Dacorum Borough Council and Hertfordshire County Council.
+The modern district of Dacorum, based in Hemel Hempstead, was formed in 1974 under the Local Government Act 1972; the local government district's main population centres include Hemel Hempstead, Tring and the western part of Kings Langley.
+Berkhamsted accounted for just over 12% of the district's population of 153,300 in 2017.

-Berkhamsted has three local government Wards—East, West and Castle.
-The result of the 2023 town council elections was Liberal Democrat11; Green 2; Labour 2.
+Berkhamsted has three local government wards: East, West and Castle.
+The result of the 2023 town council elections was: Liberal Democrats 11 councillors, Green 2 and Labour 2.

 Administrative history

 Berkhamsted was an ancient borough, but lost this status in the 17th century.
 The town was then governed by its parish vestry until the 19th century.
-In 1835 Berkhamsted was made the centre of a poor law union which covered the town and the surrounding parts of western Hertfordshire, as well as parts of Buckinghamshire.
+In 1835, Berkhamsted was made the centre of a poor law union which covered the town and the surrounding parts of western Hertfordshire, as well as parts of Buckinghamshire.
 Under the Public Health Act 1872, sanitary districts were created, and the boards of guardians of poor law unions were made responsible for public health and local government for any part of their district not included in an urban authority.
 As Berkhamsted had no local board or other urban authority, it was therefore included in the rural sanitary district.

-In 1893 the town petitioned for the creation of a local board covering both Berkhamsted and Northchurch parishes, which would make it independent of the rural sanitary authority.
+In 1893, the town petitioned for the creation of a local board covering both Berkhamsted and Northchurch parishes, which would make it independent of the rural sanitary authority.
 An inquiry was held by a government inspector in December 1893, but he advised against the scheme.
 Hertfordshire County Council therefore did not pursue it, although did comment that an urban authority covering just the town itself rather than the two whole parishes might be more favourably received.

-Under the Local Government Act 1894, rural sanitary districts became rural districts on 28 December 1894, and so the town became part of the Berkhampstead Rural District.
+Under the Local Government Act 1894, rural sanitary districts became rural districts on 28 December 1894 and so the town became part of the Berkhampstead Rural District.
 Parish councils were also established under the act, to take over the civil functions of the old vestries.
 The new parish councils came into being on 31 December 1894 if an election had been needed to choose the first parish councillors, as was the case at Berkhamsted.